An institute well-equipped to support the ORE sector

 The Institute’s activities are mainly oriented towards collaborative R&D, including the carrying out of research work, but also the setting up, coordination and scientific leading of projects.
 Four cross-disciplinary and complementary research programmes have been defined: site characterisation, design and monitoring of ORE systems, environmental integration and farm optimisation.
 To ensure the sustainability of its development model, France Energies Marines has developed its service offer based on a detailed market analysis as well as the know-how and resources resulting mainly from R&D programmes.
 It is structured around four main areas: software engineering and development, studies and audits, instruments and performance, and representation and coordination.
 The Institute is also heavily involved in several cross-disciplinary activities whose aim is always to support the development of offshore renewable energies.

-A public-private partnership bringing together the main players in the sector
+A public-private collaboration bringing together the main players in the sector

 A growth since 2012